TIDE LINE THAMES, BRUNEL MUSEUM VIDEO / ANNE KRINSKY & TOM PEARMAN / TOTALLY THAMES 2017

 Anne Krinsky and Tom Pearman: Tide Line Thames, Video Still, 2017

-a collaborative video made with Tom Pearman, explores the Thames and its architectural structures between high and low tide lines.
-It was created for, and screened in, the Thames Tunnel Shaft of the Brunel Museum in Rotherhithe, for London’s 2017 Totally Thames.
-The film merges Krinsky’s video footage of the river and its architecture with Pearman's animations of faux tunneling forms inspired by Brunel's Tunnel.
-Tide Line Thames was supported by a Grant for the Arts from Arts Council England.
+Tide Line Thames, a collaborative video made with Tom Pearman, explores the Thames and its architectural structures between high and low tide lines.
+We created It for and screened it in the Thames Tunnel Shaft of the Brunel Museum in Rotherhithe, for London’s 2017 Totally Thames.